IanMercer/imagemultiplier/README.md

     # You can process multiple directories, each with different type specifiers
     { process: './*.svg', as: ['AndroidIcon', 'iosIcon'] }

-Note how the 'as' parameter in process instruction lists the 'type' values from earlier in the file that should be created as outputs.
+Note how the 'as' parameter in the process instructions contains an array of 'type' values.
+These refer to the output types defined earlier in the file.
+Each SVG file or directory of SVG files can be processes against a different set of output types.
+This allows you to have different sets of specifiers for App icons, toolbar icons, App Store icons, etc..

-Note also that the 'path' parameter is a format string into which the source file name will be poured.
+Note also that the 'path' parameter is a format string into which the source file name (minus the .SVG extension) will be poured.

 Each line in the file is a JSON object although the file itself is not a JSON object.
+The parser looks for two different JSON object types: one containing a `type` field and one containing a `process` field.

 ## Setup / Install